Scaling and Predictability in Surface Quasi-Geostrophic Turbulence: Numerical simulations and results

-In Fig.~\ref{fig7}, we plot the Lyapunov exponents of our simulations as functions of Re.
-We find that $\lambda$ grows with Re faster than what predicted by (\ref{eq21}) and the best fit gives $\lambda \tau_f \simeq \text{Re}^{0.7}$ or, equivalently, $\lambda \tau_{\nu} \simeq \text{Re}^{0.2}$.
-In Fig.~\ref{fig7} we also plot the scaled variance $\Omega$ as a function of Re, which displays a scaling law compatible with that of the Lyapunov exponent $\Omega \tau_f \simeq \text{Re}^{0.7}$.
-This indicates that, in the range of Re investigated here, the ratio $\Omega/\lambda$ is approximately constant ($0.23\pm 0.02$) and that the central part of the Cram\'er function has a self-similar evolution with Re.
+In Fig.~\ref{fig8} we also plot the scaled variance $\Omega$ as a function of $\text{Re}$, which displays a scaling law compatible with that of the Lyapunov exponent $\Omega \tau_f \simeq \text{Re}^{0.7}$.
+This indicates that, in the range of $\text{Re}$ investigated here, the ratio $\Omega/\lambda$ is approximately constant ($0.24\pm 0.02$) and that the central part of the Cram\'er function has a self-similar evolution with $\text{Re}$.

-A qualitatively similar behavior has been observed for the Lyapunov exponent of 3D turbulence \citep{boffetta2017chaos,berera2018chaotic,ge2023production} but with a correction to the dimensional scaling (\ref{eq21}) smaller than in the present case.
-We remark that the origin of such a correction, in both cases, cannot be attributed to intermittent fluctuations in the cascade, which are present also in the SQG cascade of SPE \citep{valade2025surface}, since intermittency correction would require an exponent which is smaller than the dimensional one predicted by (\ref{eq21}) \citep{aurell1996growth}.
+A qualitatively similar behavior has been observed for the Lyapunov exponent of 3D turbulence \citep{boffetta2017chaos,mohan2017scaling,berera2018chaotic,ge2023production} with a correction to the dimensional scaling (\ref{eq21}) slightly smaller than in the present case, $\lambda \propto Re^{0.64}$.
+We remark that the origin of this correction in 3D turbulence is still unclear since it cannot be simply attributed to intermittency.
+Indeed, the multifractal extension of the dimensional prediction (\ref{eq21}) predicts, for 3D turbulence, an exponent smaller than $1/2$ \citep{aurell1996growth}.